sdbc-tech/sdbc-tech/README.md

 ## About

-[College Organization Name] is a [describe your organization's focus or purpose, e.g., "student-run software development group," "science and research hub," etc.].
-Our mission is to [briefly state your organization's mission or objectives].
+Sushila Devi Bansal College is a computer science organization's focus or purpose, e.g., "student-run software development group," "science and research hub," etc. Our mission is to [briefly state your organization's mission or objectives].

 ## Getting Started